 The FDA approved Vivitrol in June 2006 for the treatment of alcohol dependence or alcoholism (as well as for the treatment of opiate, heroin and pain pill dependency in 2010).
-Vivitrol is an injection that is received in the glutteal (buttock) muscle once a month.
-During that month period, it slowly releases a medication called naltrexone into the bloodstream.
-Vivitrol (long-acting naltrexone) basically helps to prevent relapse to alcohol/opiate use by causing three things to occur.
+Vivitrol is an injection that is received in the gluteal (buttock) muscle once a month.
+During that one-month period, a medication called naltrexone is slowly released into the bloodstream.
+Vivitrol (long-acting naltrexone) basically helps to prevent relapse to alcohol/opiate use by causing three things to occur:

 - It decreases cravings for alcohol by up to 90%.

-A common analogy to this situation (described in the third bullet above) would be if the patient is on a diet for weight loss.
-They may do “really well” on the diet for two weeks, and then on a Saturday evening, they go for that pint of ice cream in the freezer believing they will only have one spoonful, then end up having the entire pint.
-Once the diet is "broken," they give themselves permission to binge on other high caloric foods.
+A common analogy to this situation (described in the third bullet above) is patients on a diet for weight loss.
+The patients may do “really well” on the diet for two weeks, and then on a Saturday evening, go for that pint of ice cream in the freezer believing they will only have one spoonful, then end up having the entire pint.
+Once the diet is "broken," they give themselves permission to binge on other high-caloric foods.
 Either an hour later or, for certain, the next morning, they truly regret breaking their diet and wish they would have been able to have a similar agent to Vivitrol that would curb their appetite and not let them enjoy the ice cream if they did eat it.

-Ensuring that the oral naltrexone is taken on a daily basis requires high levels of clinician and family diligence to ensure doses are not skipped, or that the patient does not stop taking the anti-addiction medication altogether.
-They might find that taking the oral naltrexone works so well in stopping them from drinking alcohol, they might “clandestinely” stop taking the oral medication without telling their addiction support system or physician.
-Consequently, they have a much higher chance of relapse without the oral naltrexone.
+Ensuring that the oral naltrexone is taken on a daily basis requires high levels of clinician and family diligence to ensure doses are not skipped or the patient does not stop taking the anti-addiction medication altogether.
+The patient might find that taking the oral naltrexone works so well in stopping from drinking alcohol that he or she might “clandestinely” stop taking the oral medication without telling their addiction support system or physician.
+Consequently, the patient has a much higher chance of relapse without the oral naltrexone.

-On the other hand, with Vivitrol, you and your family members only need to remember to have you go to your physician’s office once a month to receive the Vivitrol.
-After that, no one has to worry about you adhering to the medication compliance program component of your alcohol addiction treatment for the next 30 days.
+On the other hand, with Vivitrol, patients and their supporting family members only need to remember to go once a month their patients' physician's offices to receive the Vivitrol.
+After that, no one has to worry about the patient adhering to the medication compliance program component of the alcohol addiction treatment for the next 30 days.

 An addiction patient's response to Vivitrol can usually be seen within the first 2-3 days of starting the first injection.
 Consequently, Vivitrol works very quickly and has very few side effects.
 The primary side effect is nausea that occurs, if at all, in the first 2-4 days during the first injection period.
 After that time period any nausea is not usually an issue.

 Because these types of thoughts are common for all alcoholics, it is very important that family members and the physician/therapist strongly encourage and continuously check up on the patient's progress and attendance with the additional addiction treatment compounds.
-As noted above, these additional treatment compounds teach them the appropriate coping skills to allow them to learn to live in their normal environment, while dealing with the stresses with healthy coping skills rather that using alcohol or drugs as their primary coping skill.
+As noted above, these additional treatment compounds teach patients the appropriate coping skills to allow them to learn to live in their normal environments while dealing with the stresses using healthy coping skills rather than using alcohol or drugs as their primary coping skill.

 Other Relevant Safety Information for Vivitrol/Naltrexone

 Another benefit to Vivitrol is that it has very few side effects.
-Specifically, as I mentioned above, the primary side effects are nausea (which only occurs sometimes, but if it does occur, usually only occurs during the first 2-3 days of the first injection), occasional headache, some tenderness at the injection site for a short time afterwards, and some sedation.
-All of these symptoms are mild in most cases and much less toxic or evident than are the side effects alcoholism.
+Specifically, as previously mentioned, the primary side effects are nausea (which only occurs sometimes but, if it does occur, usually only occurs during the first 2-3 days of the first injection), occasional headache, some tenderness at the injection site for a short time afterwards, and some sedation.
+All of these symptoms are mild in most cases and much less toxic or evident than are the side effects of alcoholism.
 Consequently, Vivitrol is very safe, well tolerated (meaning it has few side effects), and is not addicting.

-One of the reasons that Vivitrol has few side effects is the unique way that it gets into the blood stream.
+One of the reasons Vivitrol has few side effects is the unique way it gets into the bloodstream.
 By being injected into the muscle and then by being released into the bloodstream from the muscle, the naltrexone medication initially avoids going through the liver before it goes into the rest of the body.
 One of the liver’s main functions is to break down different substances (including medications).
-When any medication is able to bypass the liver initially, less of it is destroyed, so more of it is available to be used by various parts of the body.
+When any medication is able to bypass the liver initially, less of it is destroyed, thus more of it is available to be used by various parts of the body.
 Therefore, theoretically, a patient needs a much lower dose to be effective.